openforis/sepal-doc/docs/source/team/style_guide.rst

 Bold
 """"

-Use bold formatting for the names of elements in the SEPAL interface, or emphasis.
+Use bold formatting for the names of elements in the **SEPAL interface**, or emphasis.

     **Example**
     Select **Export**.